martinreinok/SV192140122/README.md

 fairness constraint restricts the attention of the model checker to only those execution paths along which a given formula is true infinitely often.

+## Liveness
+Another desired property is that, if proc1 wants to enter its critical state, it eventually does (this is an example of a “liveness” property).
+This property can be expressed by the following CTL formula:
+AG (proc1.state = entering -> AF proc1.state = critical)

 ## Part I
 Write a set of properties that validates the correct behaviour